HewlettPackard/python-hpOneView/README.md

 Connection properties for accessing the OneView appliance can be set in a JSON file.

-Before running the samples or your own scrips, you must create the file.
+Before running the samples or your own scrips, you must create the JSON file.
 An example can be found at: [OneView configuration sample](examples/config-rename.json).

-Once you have created the file, you can initialize the OneViewClient:
+Once you have created the JSON file, you can initialize the OneViewClient:

 ```python
 oneview_client = OneViewClient.from_json_file('/path/config.json')